-Cambridge O Level Pakistan Studies is one of the suite of area studies offered by CIE which includes also India Studies and Bangladesh Studies.
+Cambridge O Level Pakistan Studies is one of the suite of area studies offered by Cambridge which includes also India Studies and Bangladesh Studies.

-In addition to Cambridge O Levels, CIE also offers Cambridge IGCSE and International A & AS Levels for further study.
+In addition to Cambridge O Levels, Cambridge also offers Cambridge IGCSE and Cambridge International AS & A Levels for further study.
 See www.cie.org.uk for a full list of the qualifications you can take.

-1.3 How can I find out more?
+1.4 How can I find out more?

-If you are already a Cambridge Centre
+If you are already a Cambridge school

-You can make entries for this qualification through your usual channels, e.g. British Council or CIE Direct.
-If you have any queries, please contact us at international@cie.org.uk.
+You can make entries for this qualification through your usual channels.
+If you have any questions, please contact us at international@cie.org.uk.

-If you are not a Cambridge Centre
+If you are not yet a Cambridge school